What is digital analytics?

 In a nutshell, digital experience analytics involves measuring, quantifying, and ultimately improving customer experiences on websites, apps, and any other digital-based experiences.

 Think of a typical user experience (UX) on a popular application.
-The UX describes how a customer interacts with the application, how they navigate through its features, and whether they are satisfied with their time on that app.
+The UX describes how customers interact with the application, how they navigate its features, and whether they are satisfied with their time on that app.

 Digital experience analytics analyzes how users experience applications/platforms with as much detail as possible.
 This broad category of web analytics enables statisticians and analysts to examine many different types of data.

 Digital experience analytics solutions include various capabilities and tools to both measure and analyze customer experience issues.
-Fullstory’s Digital Experience Intelligence, for example, offers various measurement tools like funnels, conversion measurements, heatmaps, click maps, user journeys, and other engagement data—often in real time.
+Fullstory’s behavioral data platform, for example, offers various measurement tools like funnels, conversion measurements, heatmaps, click maps, user journeys, and other engagement data—often in real-time.

 Ultimately, digital experience analytics is valuable since it automatically measures up to billions of different user sessions and trillions of individual user behaviors.
 More importantly, Fullstory can analyze those behaviors and tell you what’s happening during customer journeys on your website or app.